 - Full regime implemented.
 Any firm wanting to offer SRB has to be authorised by FSA.

 - FSA given regulatory oversight by HM Treasury, interim regime implemented 1 month later.

 - OFT found SRB could cause ‘serious harm’ to vulnerable homeowners and recommend the FSA regulate the industry.

 - OFT announce intention to study the SRB industry due to worries over rogue operators.

 Companies that buy houses and rent them back to you

-We hate to say it but any company offering to buy your house and rent it back to you is doing so illegally.
+We hate to say it but any we buy any house type company offering to buy your house and rent it back to you is doing so illegally.